SteveMuiyuro/fullstackopen_projects/part0/0.6_New_note_in_Single_page_app_diagram/README.md

     deactivate server

-    Note right of browser: The browser executes the javascript code form the server that renders the notes
+    Note right of browser: The browser executes the javascript code form the server that fetches the JSON file and renders the notes